nixjdm/lektor-netlify/README.md

 * [Applications](https://app.netlify.com/applications)

-You must use this access token each time you publish.
-If your project file is private you can save the token there:
+You must use this access token each time you publish. **If your project file is private** you can save the token there.
+Do not commit this!

 ```ini
 [servers.production]